vocalmajority/educate/index.markdown

 * <a href="https://www.aboutracepodcast.com/">About Race with Reni Eddo-Lodge</a>
 * <a href="https://www.thediversitygap.com/podcast-1">The Diversity Gap</a>
 * <a href="https://aapf.org/podcast">Intersectionality Matters with Kimberlé Crenshaw</a>
+* <a href="https://www.sceneonradio.org/seeing-white/">Seeing White with John Biewen and Dr. Chenjerai Kumanyika</a>
+* <a href="https://www.raceforward.org/media/podcast/momentum-race-forward-podcast">Momentum: A Race Forward Podcast</a>
+* <a href="https://civilrights.org/podforthecause/">Pod For The Cause</a>

 ___